DOI-USGS/ISIS3/README.md

 4.0.x | `$ISIS3DATA` | `isis3data`
 4.1.0 | `$ISISDATA` | `isisdata`

-The ISIS Data rsync module specifies where to rsync the data from, and is the name used after the `::` in the rsync download commands below.
+The ISIS Data rsync module specifies where to rsync the data from and is the name used after the `::` in the rsync download commands below.
 For example, the rsync module is in bold in the following example rsync command:

 ``rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::``**``isis3data``**``/data/`` .